Ex-soldier jailed for at least 38 years for murdering neighbours in parking row - NewsBreak

 The defendant, who had previously recounted his fear of CCTV cameras and being under surveillance, said the next thing he recalled was a bright light coming on, and trying to get down on his front.

-Asked what else he remembered, he said: “I had a feeling like it was me or them.”
+Asked what else he remembered, the defendant said: “I had a feeling like it was me or them.”

 Comments / 0